Alfa Romeo Spider: Series 4 (1990/91–1993)

-Series 4 launched in 1990 with Bosch Motronic electronic fuel injection, full-width body-colored plastic bumper fascias, an electric cooling fan, full-width rear taillights, on-board diagnostics an optional automatic transmission — and eliminating the front under-bumper and rear trunk-lid spoilers of previous series.
+Series 4 launched in 1990, with Bosch Motronic electronic fuel injection, full-width body-colored plastic bumper fascias, an electric cooling fan, full-width rear taillights, on-board diagnostics an optional automatic transmission—while eliminating the much criticized front under-bumper and rear trunk-lid spoiler of previous series.

 In North America, Series 4 launched for model year 1991; 1990 models were Series 3 with Motronic fuel injection.
 North American Series 4 models featured power steering, larger knee bolsters and a driver-side airbag also appeared as standard for North American market Spiders, which were available in two configurations: Spider and Spider Veloce.
 The Veloce substituted leather seats for the base model's vinyl; 15" alloy wheels were one size up from the standard steel wheels with hubcaps; and air conditioning and a cloth top were standard.

 Production of the original Spider ended in 1993.
 An all-new Alfa Spider was presented one year later.

 For French market a numbered edition was marketed as the Beauté.
 120 units were produced in white and navy blue two-tone, with blue hood and white leather seats.

 A limited edition Spider Commemorative Edition (CE) was manufactured for North America as a 1994 model.
 Each of these 190 carried a small numbered dashboard plaque.
 The CE carried a special badge on the nose, a "CE" script badge below the "Spider Veloce" emblem on the tail, gold center caps on 15" wheels, and burl wood interior trim.
 Each came with a leather portfolio, numbered keychain, and documentation.
 The cars followed the VIN sequence 008276 to 008460.

 In Europe this version was also marketed with 1.6 L engine used in series 3, fitted with Weber 40DCOM4/5 carburettors.